-Although DooDoo Voodoo contains environmentally-friendly ingredients, it can dry sensitive skin, so wear gloves or wash your hands thoroughly if you come in contact with DooDoo Voodoo.
-If the light, natural fragrance of DooDoo Voodoo irritates you, be sure to use DooDoo Voodoo with plenty of fresh-air ventilation.
-Keep people and pets away from DooDoo Voodoo-treated areas until the areas are dry.
-Do not take DooDoo Voodoo internally; it will irritate mucous membranes & cause gastric upset.
+Although Doodoo Voodoo contains environmentally-friendly ingredients, it can dry sensitive skin, so wear gloves and wash your hands thoroughly if you come in contact with Doodoo Voodoo.
+If the light, natural fragrance irritates you, be sure to use Doodoo Voodoo with plenty of fresh-air ventilation.
+Keep people and pets away from Doodoo Voodoo-treated areas until the areas are dry.
+Do not take Doodoo Voodoo internally; it will irritate mucous membranes & cause gastric upset.
 Rinse eyes thoroughly with water for 15 minutes if contact occurs.
-Keep DooDoo Voodoo away from children.
-DooDoo Voodoo can degrade some types of foam rubber, especially with repeated use on rubber that's been peed on and is degrading.
-Use common sense when using DooDoo Voodoo or any cleaning product because Four on the Floor Pet Products, Inc., is not liable for incidental or consequential damages arising from the use or misuse of DooDoo Voodoo.
+Keep Doodoo Voodoo away from children.
+Doodoo Voodoo can degrade foam rubber, especially rubber that's been peed on and is degrading.
+Use common sense when using Doodoo Voodoo or any cleaning product because Four on the Floor Pet Products, Inc., is not liable for incidental or consequential damages arising from the use or misuse of Doodoo Voodoo.
 Seek medical attention immediately if needed.